sera619/LinkSafer-ChromeAddOn/README.md

 :gb::gb::gb::gb:

-:warning: This add-on is currently in beta phase. :warnig:
+:warning: This add-on is currently in beta phase. :waring:

 :arrow_down: To use and test them you can follow the tutorial right below: :arrow_down: